Updated: Apr 19

 This photo, taken in April 2018 at Empire State Comic Con by the Albany Times Union, shows how I've upped my game:

 It's my hope that this generation of movie lovers will grow tired of watching content on their iPhones and tablets, and want to experience films in a theater setting.
 And maybe not just at the mall, but in a proper movie house, like the Heights Theater.

 Drive-in theaters also offer a great cinematic experience.
 These vestiges of yesteryear average two per state, so this option is far less convenient, but a little road trip only sweetens the deal.
 There's one near us, but they're owned by a corporation and weren't down with a Retro Injection article.

 So, when it comes to putting down your devices in favor of theaters, the rallying cry becomes: "Get off of your phones, and into the rows!"
 (I just made that up, as I was typing it.
 You can probably tell.)
 Unfortunately, pretty much all theaters these days use digital projection.
 Unless you happen to live in an area with a hard-core vintage movie house, such as Quentin Tarantino's New Beverly Cinema in Los Angeles, you'll never again experience the joy of seeing a movie projected on 35mm film.
-(When I worked at the mall's Time-Out arcade, I loved seeing those film canisters being delivered to the Regal Theater.)
+(When I worked at the Arnot Mall's Time-Out arcade, I loved seeing those film canisters being delivered to the Regal Theater.)
 But in the deliberate act of going to a movie, and watching it without any outside distractions, you keep alive the spirit of cinema.